abcsFrederick/SINCLAIR/docs/user-guide/run.md

 The following explains each of the command options:

-- entry: accepts the datatype to be used; IE gex
+- `-entry`: accepts the datatype to be used; IE gex
-- profile: how to run the processes; IE biowulf singularity, docker
+- `-profile`: how to run the processes; IE biowulf singularity, docker
-- input: input_manifest.csv location
+- `--input`: input_manifest.csv location
-- contrast: contrast_manifest.csv location
+- `--contrast`: contrast_manifest.csv location
-- outdir: complete path to the output dir
+- `--outdir`: complete path to the output dir
-- species: species to be used
+- `--species`: species to be used
-- run_cellranger: whether or not to run cellranger on dataset; IE Y, N
+- `--run_cellranger`: whether or not to run cellranger on dataset; IE Y, N
 - args: any additional arguments; IE --stub-run

 ## 3.3 Typical Workflow